lllDavid/marketplace/README.md

 - **Note**: This is not an actual exchange and does not involve real transactions.
 It is intended as a development prototype for educational and demonstration purposes.

 ## Features
-- Cryptocurrency buying and selling functionality (mock implementation)
+- Cryptocurrency buying and selling functionality
-- Dashboard showing Market Data (mock implementation)
+- Dashboard displaying current market data
-- Wallet showing coins and values
+- Wallet interface showing coins and their values
-- Store coins and coin data in a database
+- Database storage for coins and related data
-- Store users and user data in a database
+- Database storage for users and their information
-- Flask-based REST APIs
-- Integration with MariaDB for data storage
+- Integration with MariaDB for persistent data management
 - Using OAuth2 to log in with a Google Account
+- Notification system to message the support
 - Secure password hashing (Argon2id)
+- Password reset functionality for users
 - Secure authentication (2FA via Authenticator App not yet implemented)

 ![Landing](images/landing.png)